dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ### Content Providers

-If the app provides corporate data other than a **ParcelFileDescriptor** through a **ContentProvider**, the app must call the **MAMContentProvider** method `isProvideContentAllowed(String)`, passing the owner identity's UPN (user principal name) for the content.
+If the app provides corporate data other than a **ParcelFileDescriptor** through a **ContentProvider**, the app must call the method `isProvideContentAllowed(String)` in `MAMContentProvider`, passing the owner identity's UPN (user principal name) for the content.
 If this function returns false, the content *may not* be returned to the caller.
 File descriptors returned through a content provider are handled automatically based on the file identity.

 ### Selective Wipe

-If an app registers for the **WIPE_USER_DATA** notification, it will not receive the benefit of the SDK's default selective wipe behavior.
+If an app registers for the `WIPE_USER_DATA` notification, it will not receive the benefit of the SDK's default selective wipe behavior.
 For multi-identity aware apps, this loss may be more significant since MAM default selective wipe will wipe only files whose identity is targeted by a wipe.

-If a multi-identity aware application wishes MAM default selective wipe to be done _**and**_ wishes to perform its own actions on wipe, it should register for **WIPE_USER_AUXILIARY_DATA** notifications.
+If a multi-identity aware application wishes MAM default selective wipe to be done _**and**_ wishes to perform its own actions on wipe, it should register for `WIPE_USER_AUXILIARY_DATA` notifications.
 This notification will be sent immediately by the SDK before it performs the MAM default selective wipe.
 An app should never register for both WIPE_USER_DATA and WIPE_USER_AUXILIARY_DATA.

 ## MAM Service Enrollment (new!)